Low Fat, Low Cholesterol, Delicious Fruit Crumble Pudding.

-Oats are one of the foods that reduce cholesterol.
-This is because they contain a high amount of soluble fiber, which reduces the ‘bad’ cholesterol: low-density lipoprotein.
+Oats contain a high amount of soluble fiber, which reduces the ‘bad’ cholesterol: low-density lipoprotein.
 Apples, pears and some other fruits also contain soluble fiber, so this recipe is a winner all round at keeping you healthy.
 And just as important – it tastes really good!

-Because fruit is already sweet, there really isn’t any need to add sugar to crumbles, and to my taste most recipes are far too sweet.
+Because fruit is already sweet, there is no need to add sugar to crumbles, and to my taste most recipes are far too sweet.
 This recipe includes dried dates to give just a little extra sweetness, and makes it suitable for diabetics.
 It’s also a great way to use up any fruit that is past its best.

 Apples, pears, plums or peaches are all suitable fruit for use in this crumble, as are raspberries or blackberries.
 Berries and apples make a tasty combination.
 I often add a banana or two to the mixture, as these are high in potassium.

-It’s also possible to use rhubarb, but as this is sour you will need extra dates or another sweetener such as agave syrup.
+It’s also possible to use rhubarb, but as this is sour you will need extra dates or another sweetener such as honey or maple syrup.
 Or try half rhubarb, half apples.

-The photos accompanying the recipe below show a combination of pear and apple.
+The photos below show a combination of pear and apple.

 Serves 4 generously or up to 6 if you like smaller portions.